MayurBhurle/Emotion-Recognition-using-ResNet/README.md

-The code can be found in the code_file.ipynb document attached
+#code for YUN DATA SCIENCE TEST

+Please open code_file.ipynb document to see the code